We understand the challenges of mental health and dementia care

 - High quality and supportive care in a comfortable environment

-We work closely with the local NHS, Local Authority Community Mental Health teams and NHS acute mental health services to arrange assessments and plan for appropriate and timely hospital discharges.
-We continually consult a range of leading mental health specialists to ensure that we are offering the very best standards of care in a safe, supportive, specially adapted environment that maximise a person’s independence and enhance their self-esteem.
+We work closely with our local authority community mental Health teams and NHS acute mental health services.
+We work to arrange assessments and plan for appropriate and timely hospital discharges.
+In addition, we continually consult a range of leading mental health specialists to ensure that we are offering the very best standards of care.
+As a result, we work in a safe, supportive, specially adapted environment that maximise a person’s independence and enhance their self-esteem.

 The care we provided is individual, flexible and diverse and is provided by a multi-disciplinary team, comprising of registered nurses, care staff, occupational therapists and psychologists.
 Regular reviews are conducted with other healthcare professionals, family and friends, if appropriate, to ensure the people we support best interests are fully supported and represented.